Qiaoyut/Qiaoyu-Tan.github.io/_pages/openings.md

 <u>Self-funded and visiting</u> PhD positions are available year round.

+# Postdoc Positions
+We currently have several openings for post-doctoral positions.
+Qualified candidates are encouraged to apply the [Postdoctoral Fellowships in Data Science and Machine Learning](https://apply.interfolio.com/122256).
+Review of applications will begin immediately and will continue until the positions are filled.
+Successful candidates will work on topics related to machine learning foundations across a variety of data challenges.
+Competitive salary and benefits will be provided.
+For more information, please visit the Shanghai Frontiers Science Center of Artificial Intelligence and Deep Learning.

 # Research Assistant (RA) and Internal Students
 We are looking for excelent students to join us as research assistants (preferably >= 6 months).
 As a research assistant, you will receive professional guidance and training to publish scientific papers in top-tier machine learning and data mining conferences.
 Moreover, competitive salary and allowances will be provided to support your study in Shanghai.